BahauddinChishte/BahauddinChishte/README.md

 ### Hi there 👋

 I am Bahauddin Chishte.
 I am a junior prompt and software engineer with knowledge of product, marketing, and design.
-I'm also working to <b>Empower Bengali in Technology/<b>
+I'm also working to <b>Empower Bengali in Technology<b>

 #### Things You Should Know About Me: